EmmaNingMS/Phi3-DEM709/README.md

 # Running Phi3-mini using Olive and ONNX Runtime for efficient inferencing on mobile and web platforms.
-This repo is for sharing all the materials for supporting Demo session DEM709 in Microsoft Build 2024.
+This repo is to share all the materials for supporting Demo session DEM709 in Microsoft Build 2024.

 - Step1 Getting optimized models for mobile and web platforms
 [Optimizing Phi-3 for chosen hardware with Olive​](https://github.com/microsoft/Olive/tree/main/examples/phi3)